immutable-js/immutable-js/README.md

 ### Convert from raw JavaScript objects and arrays.

-Designed to inter-operate with your existing JavaScript, Immutable.js accepts plain JavaScript Arrays and Objects anywhere a method expects an `Collection`.
+Designed to inter-operate with your existing JavaScript, Immutable.js accepts plain JavaScript Arrays and Objects anywhere a method expects a `Collection`.

 <!-- runkit:activate -->